>>> How to advertise in the RGPD era?

 How much does a display ad cost?

-• Cost per action (CPA): similar to CPC, here the advertiser only pays if an action, such as a purchase, has been carried out by an Internet user.
+- Cost per action (CPA) : Similar to CPC, but the advertiser only pays if a specific action, such as a purchase, is completed.

 Below is a graph of the average costs of digital advertising!